7 Things That Happen To Your Body When You Use A Tampon

-When first learning to use a tampon, many women are scared to fully insert it.
-According to The Period Blog, when we wear a tampon properly it sits in the upper two-thirds of your vaginal canal which is on average three to four inches long.
+When first learning to use a tampon, many people are scared to fully insert it.
+According to The Period Blog, when you wear a tampon properly, it sits in the upper two-thirds of your vaginal canal which is on average three to four inches long.
 The part of the vagina closest to the base of your uterus is less muscular than the area closest to the cervix.
 It also has more nerves that are sensitive to pressure than touch, so it will not actually "feel" the tampon.
 If you do not fully insert the tampon, the area near the vaginal opening is very sensitive to touch, which is why if the tampon sits too low you will feel it.
 To insert all the way may get your fingers a little messy, but period blood isn't bad for you, and it doesn't contain harmful bacteria.
 Just wash your hands before and after inserting a tampon and everything will be all good.

 3. The Vagina Becomes Dried Out

 Tampons are made primarily from cotton and rayon which are two of the most naturally absorbent fibers.
 They soak up everything indiscriminately, from your menstrual flow to the natural lubricating fluid and bacteria that lives in the vagina year-round.
 The porous membrane on the walls of the vagina is most similar to the tissue found inside the mouth.
-If it is uncomfortable to remove the tampon, it is likely that the environment is a bit too dry causing friction.
+If it is uncomfortable to remove the tampon, it is likely that the environment is a bit too dry, causing friction.

 4. Your Body Chemistry, pH Balance, And Bacteria May Change